-Exercise and movement metabolism: This part of your metabolism includes both workouts at the gym and other more enjoyable physical activities (we call this exercise-activity thermogenesis, or EAT) along with countless incidental movements throughout the day, like turning the pages of this book and twiddling your thumbs (that's called non-exercise-activity thermogenesis, or NEAT).
+Exercise and movement metabolism: This part of your metabolism includes both workouts at the gym and other more enjoyable physical activities (we call this exercise-activity thermogenesis, or EAT) along with countless incidental movements throughout the day (that's called non-exercise-activity thermogenesis, or NEAT).

 Why the Fatter You Get, the Fatter You'll Get

-Fat doesn't just show up at your door one day, rent a room, and live alone quietly.
+Fat doesn't just show up at your door one day, rent a room and live alone quietly.
 Fat loves company.
 Fat's organizing a cocktail party where nobody ever goes home and everyone hangs out around your midsection.
 The more fat you open the door to, the harder it will be to stop even more fat from inviting itself in.
 Here's why:

-Problem is, fat plays its own role in the metabolic game, and it's literally working to slow down your calorie burn.
+The problem is that fat plays its own role in the metabolic game, and it's literally working to slow down your calorie burn.
 See, the term "fat and lazy" is pretty accurate from a scientific standpoint.
 Fat is lazy, on a metabolic level.
 It barely burns any calories at all.
 For your body to support a pound of fat, it needs to burn a mere 2 calories a day.
 Muscle, on the other hand, is very metabolically active.

 And visceral fat works its mischief by releasing a number of substances, collectively called adipokines.
-Adipokines include compounds that raise your risk of high blood pressure, diabetes, inflammation, and heart disease.
+Adipokines include compounds that raise your risk of high blood pressure, diabetes, inflammation and heart disease.
 Visceral fat also messes with an important hormone called adiponectin, which regulates metabolism.
 The more visceral fat you have, the less adiponectin you have, and the lower your metabolism.
 So fat literally begets more fat.

 After age 25 we all start to lose muscle mass—a fifth of a pound of muscle a year, from ages 25 to 50, and then up to a pound of muscle a year after that—if we don't do anything to stop the decline.
-And on top of a slumping metabolic rate, loss of muscle strength and mass are empirically linked to declines in the immune system, not to mention weaker bones, stiffer joints, and slumping postures.
+And on top of a slumping metabolic rate, loss of muscle strength and mass are empirically linked to declines in the immune system, not to mention weaker bones, stiffer joints and slumping postures.
 Muscle mass also plays a central role in the response to stress.
 And further research is expected to show measurable links between diminished muscle mass and cancer mortality.